janfuhrer/it-security-docs/docs/themes/CCA-Security.md

 ---

-Assume we have an **active** adversary wich observing a ciphertext $c$.
+Assume we have an **active** adversary which observes a ciphertext $c$.
 An attacker who can tamper with the communication can modify $c$ to generate another ciphertext $c'$ and send it to the receiver.
 The receiver will then decrypt $c'$ to get $m'$ (if $m' \neq m$ and $m' \neq \perp$, this is a violation of integrity).
 What is of interest to us here, however, is the potential impact on secrecy.
 In particular, if the attacker learns partial information about $m'$, might that reveal information about the original message $m$?

 This type of attack, in which an adversary causes a receiver to decrypt ciphertexts that the adversary generates, is called a *chosen-ciphertext attack*. *Chosen-ciphertext attacks are possible, in principle, any time an attacker has the ability to inject traffic on the channel between the sender and receiver*.